cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 | vWasm\\(_F \\)      | 1,731      |  99.7% |   4  |  0.0%|
 | Overall             | 15,110     |  99.5% | 545  | 78.3%|

-Generally, unsat core is highly likely to preserve what is stable.
+Generally, the core is highly likely to preserve what is stable.
 Moreover, across all projects, \\(78.3\\%\\) of the unstable instances can be mitigated by using the core.
 In other words, irrelevant context can be thought of as **a